 Thomas Baunsgaard leads the IMF’s tax policy work on extractive industries.
 He also oversees the multi-donor trust fund on Managing Natural Resource Wealth, which supports capacity building and technical assistance by the IMF in natural-resource-rich developing countries.
 Thomas has worked at the IMF for 20 years and was previously resident representative in Tanzania and Malawi.
 Before joining the IMF, he worked as a tax policy advisor in the Internal Revenue Commission in Papua New Guinea and as a country economist in the World Bank’s West Bank and Gaza Office.

 William Davis is a senior economist working with the Natural Resource Governance Institute (NRGI).
-He works on resource taxation, dependency and diversification, critical minerals, and NRGI’s regional programs in francophone Africa and Latin America, inter alia.
+He leads various research and capacity building projects in the areas of resource taxation, dependency & diversification, and contributes to NRGI’s work on critical minerals and the Institute’s regional programs in francophone Africa and Latin America.

-Before joining NRGI, William was a consultant with the Economist Intelligence Unit’s public policy consulting practice for Asia, focusing on economic modelling.
-He was also an economist with the United Nations Economic Commission for Africa for six years on natural resource governance and taxation, among other areas, and has worked in a number other roles as a public policy economist.
-He holds an M.Phil in economics from Oxford University.
+Before joining NRGI, William was an engagement manager / consultant with the Economist Intelligence Unit’s public policy consulting practice for Asia, working on topics including industrial policy, macroeconomic analysis, and climate change.
+Prior to that, he worked as an economist with the United Nations Economic Commission for Africa for six years, and worked on natural resource governance and taxation, among other areas.
+This included serving as part of the Secretariat to the High-Level Panel on Illicit Financial Flows from Africa.
+He has also worked in several other roles as a public policy economist.
+He has over 40 publications on economic policy analysis, with many focusing on taxation and illicit financial flows.

 Sophie Donszelmann joined ICMM in March 2021 as a Senior Programme Officer.
 She is responsible for ICMM’s mineral resource governance and transparency work, including the organization’s relationship with the Extractive Industries Transparency Initiative (EITI).
 She also contributes to ICMM projects enhancing mining’s economic contribution to local communities and engaging investors.